Kiss Kiss...Bang Bang: Production

 The film was shot in Rome and London.
 The film was made at behest of Giuliano Gemma wanting to take on a genre different from the usual spaghetti westerns he made throughout the decade, while the Eurospy sub-genre was popular at the time.
 Most of the cast and crew, including director Duccio Tessari, were frequent collaborators in westerns, especially the Ringo films.

 Score

 The opening song for the film was composed by Bruno Nicolai and Pino Cassia and sung by Nancy Cuomo.

+Releases

-ReleasesKiss Kiss...
+Kiss Kiss...
 Bang Bang was distributed in Italy by Cineriz and released on 16 May 1966.